ToxicFrog/mercs-ap/README.md

-If your computer is sufficiently powerful, you may also want to open up `Settings -> Game Properties -> Emulation` and set the `EE Cycle Rate` to 180% or 300%; at default speeds Mercenaries tends to drop from 30fps to 20fps in busy scenes, but on a fast computer this will let it maintain 30fps without drops.
+If your computer is sufficiently powerful, you may also want to open up `Settings -> Game Properties -> Emulation` and set the `EE Cycle Rate` to 180% or 300%; this will mess up the inter-chapter cutscenes, but allow the game to maintain a steady 30fps during gameplay.

 ### Per-game setup